rissajeanne/lucene/README.md

 You should have a basic understanding of how the Solr search server works before taking a deployment decision.
-It is in no way necessary to understand Solr internals but it would be useful to understand Solr's basic architecture and how it interoperates with applications.
+It is in no way necessary to understand Solr internals, but it would be useful to understand Solr's basic architecture and how it interoperates with applications.

 This plug-in can be deployed in two quite different ways: 1) with an